ChenNima/static-blog/src/resume/Resum-en.md

 # Working Experience

 ## SAP Labs China （ 2016.10 ~  ）
+Web development(Frontend/backend) and Devops

-### Devops/SAP Jam Collaboration （ 2019.2 ~  ）
+### Devops/SAP Jam Collaboration （ 2018.8 ~  ）
 SAP Jam Collaboration(a.k.a Jam) is a collaboration tool based on `Ruby on Rails` as backend and `React`，`BackboneJS` as frontend.
 My major job is migrating the whole project to `Kubernetes` and deploy on AWS after joining the Devops Team.
 What I have done including programming `Terraform` for managing infrastructure; Splitting and decoupling micro services into individual `Helm` Charts and deploying them separately; Deploying `Istio` service mesh and implementing canary deployment, traffic monitoring and etc.
+#### Project Flota
+Project Flota is submitted and leaded by me during my Devops work.
+The purpose of the project is decoupling the massive monolithic Ruby on Rails service into several micro-services to improve the performance and maintainability.
+The micro-services are based on `Golang/Gin` and communicate with each other via `HTTP/gRPC`.

 ### Web Developer/SAP Jam Collaboration （ 2017.10 ~  ）
-I'm also focus on frontend development.
+Both frontend and backend(`Ruby/NodeJS`) development.
 Jam is a complicated application using `React`，`BackboneJS` and `Rails ERB` template rendering as frontend solution, and `Webpack`/`Gulp`/`Rails assets pipeline` as bundling tool.
 At early stage, my job was creating frontend components.
 But my major job is organizing code architecture, code reviewing, code slitting/decoupling and solving hard problems.
 I created an abstract layer for combine `BackboneJS` and `React` components organically, implemented division of new and old code.
 Migrate new features' development to using `React`/`Typescript`/`Styled-Component` tech-stack while not affect old code and feature.

+Implement micro-services based on `NodeJS`, including `server-side-rendering` service for React components and pre-rendering service for `SEO`.
 ### Frontend Developer/SAP Jam Community （ 2016.10 ~  2017.10）
 SAP Jam Community is a social platform based on `EmberJS`/`Vue` and `Ruby on rails`.
 During this period of job, my major job was frontend developing.
 Other then creating `EmberJS` component, I also wrote a front-back-end-separated management tool using `Vue`.
+## CareerBuilder China （ 2016.4 ~  2016.10）

+### Intern Web developer
+Implement web service based on AngularJS`AngularJS`/`Ruby on Rails`/`NodeJS`

 # Skill